NEW: Your playbook to 10x donor lifetime value

 After your campaign or event concludes, give your sponsors a strong reason to stay connected and get one step ahead of securing their support for next year.
 You could even make a phone call to thank each sponsor on a more personal level.
 Authenticity will go a long way when navigating the sponsorship process.

-When you do reach out, be sure to provide key highlights from your event, including how much you raised and how the sponsor specifically helped make that possible.
+When you reach out, be sure to provide key highlights from your event, including how much you raised and how the sponsor specifically helped make that possible.
 If you anticipate hosting the same event or initiative next year, let them know and share how you hope they’ll celebrate again with you in the future.

 Sponsorship letters are an effective way to build partnerships that raise money and awareness for your organization.
-They allow you to share your story, explain your cause, and tell people why they should join in.
-No matter which of the highlighted sponsorship letters you send, be sure to do your homework and convey a clear, compelling message.
+They allow you to share your story, explain your cause, and show potential sponsors how their support can make a meaningful difference.

+No matter which sponsorship letters you send, be sure to do your homework and convey a clear, compelling message.
 You’ll also want to personalize each message and highlight the mutual benefits of working together.
 When you lead with authenticity and purpose, you’re more likely to build lasting relationships that go beyond a single event or fundraiser.

 Copy editor: Ayanna Julien